The latest resources from the Helpdesk

 - Video/phone call.
 After submitting your request, you will receive an email response from the Helpdesk team within 24 business hours to set up a video/phone call to discuss your request(s).
 We suggest that relevant parties participate in this call to facilitate upfront coordination, including both DFID and World Bank staff, representatives from the Ministry of Education, and GPE coordinating agencies and grant agents, as noted above.
 During this call, we will ask you to share any additional relevant context (e.g. more background on the current stage of the programme, the decision point that the request response will inform, etc.).
 We may also ask you to clarify your questions, to make sure that we understand them and that they fall into our areas of expertise.
 We will share our initial thinking on the available evidence, knowledge, and resources that we will draw on to respond to your request.

 - Terms of reference.
-After that call, the Helpdesk team will develop a brief terms of reference for support that notes an agreed-upon timeline and scope of work and identifies the staff and experts who will undertake the request response.
+After that call, the Helpdesk team will develop a brief terms of reference for support that notes an agreed-upon timeline, scope of work, and clear set of next steps, and identifies the staff and experts who will undertake the request response.
 You will be asked to review and confirm the contents of the TOR via email, and we also suggest that the DFID or World Bank Helpdesk ‘lead’ share this document with others.

 - Do the work.
 Then it will be time for the Helpdesk to get to work on your request.
 We will complete the request according to the agreed TOR, and we will always explicitly document the nature and strength of evidence we have drawn on.
 In instances where evidence is limited and gaps exist, we will draw on the best information and experience possible to provide a well-informed answer.
 We anticipate these sorts of gaps will not be uncommon, due to the generally limited evidence base on EdTech in low- and middle-income countries and limited evidence relevant for educational responses to this pandemic.
 Helpdesk responses will also incorporate cost and value-for-money information whenever they are available, and note this limitation when not.